amirhosseinh77/JetsonYolo/README.md

 ## Inference

-After downloading the model and setting up the software and hardware, run ```JetsonYolo.py``` to detect objects.
+After downloading the model and setting up the software and hardware, run ```JetsonYolo.py``` to detect objects with the camera.
 ```
 $ python3 JetsonYolo.py
 ```